Sandham-a/ms4-nix-melts/README.md

   * All photos are taken from [Pexels](https://www.pexels.com/)
   * Each photo is credited to the photographer on the product details page.

-## __Acknowledgements__
+## Acknowledgments
-_ _ _

-I would like to take the opportunity to thank;
+I would like to take the opportunity to thank:

-- My mentor, Mo Shami, for his excellent feedback, advice support and guidance throughout.
+- My mentor Mo Shami for his feedback, advice, guidance and support.
-- Tutor support from Code Institute for their guidance when stuck on a particular problem with the bag app.
-- The slack community of coders for immediate and helpful response.
-- WAES College and my Tutor Michael for their support and help throughout.
-- My friends and family who have created accounts and tested the site and given valid feedback helping me fix bugs I was otherwise unaware of.
+- My girlfriend Nicola for allowing me time to do this project with my precious weekends with her.
+- THe code institute tutor for providing me with help for some of my trickier problems.
+- My parents who own gave me child free time to work on this project.